Start your digital transformation journey now

 They help find new ideas for promotion while their advanced skills in the search and analysis of medical sources of information provide a larger array of data to be worked out.
 The pharmaceutical company also gets transparent and relevant information based on medical and economic analysis to demonstrate the value of therapeutics at the market scale – the benefits that the market will get if it’s going to accept and promote the drug in a certain territory.

 It is statistically proven that the information the doctor hears from the Rep during eDetailing has an impact on the prescriptions process.
 According to the iPhysicianNet study, there is a 58% increase in the volume of prescriptions with eDetailing programs.
 A medical advisor with both medical and marketing experience has a deep understanding of prescription making.
-They help to prepare materials for each stage of the prescription process, as a result, making the number of long-term prescribers growing.
+They help to prepare materials for each stage of the prescription process, as a result, making the number of long-term prescribers grow.

 However, as it turned out, the work of medical experts is not limited to this, and their role in pharma’s omnichannel transformation is, in fact, unique.